-All applications you are launching are dependent on services of the operating system: The programs are using features of the system, for example to receive click messages from the mouse, or to open windows on screen.
-Technically seen, this means that each application has to link its own program code with the code libraries of the operating system.
+All applications you launch are dependent on services of the operating system: The programs are using features of the system, for example to receive click messages from the mouse, or to open windows on screen.
+Technically speaking, this means that each application has to link its own program code with the code libraries of the operating system.
 Programs typically use several thousand functions available in the system which have to be “located” while the application is starting.
 These locations, namely the file paths where the code libraries are stored, and the exact byte positions within the libraries are not necessarily fixed: They may change from OS version to OS version, so the applications have to do a lot of work checking and locating all these OS functions at launch time.

 This optimization technique is called prebinding.
 It speeds up the launch time of programs, but does not accelerate the programs themselves.
 This technique is not restricted to applications only.
-It is even more important for the system libraries themselves, because they are also using each others functions.
+It is even more important for the system libraries themselves, because they are also using each other’s functions.
 For example, the library drawing windows on screen uses features of the graphics library, and the graphics library uses functions of the system kernel.
-For this reason, code libraries and similar software components, like plug-ins, make use of prebinding, too, although they don’t really have a “startup phase”.
+For this reason, code libraries and similar software components, like plug-ins, make use of prebinding, too, although they don’t really have a “startup phase.”

 macOS contains a background service which communicates with the directory services configured for your system.
 This service is the central information broker needed to collect data about users, computers, IP addresses, user groups and many other things relevant to an operating system.
 Under special circumstances, the internal memory contents of this service may contain incorrect or outdated information, especially if your computer is accessing a name server or directory server which doesn’t work reliably, or if the network configuration has changed abruptly.
 This can result in unexpected delays (spinning rainbow cursor) especially when using network functions.

 The word “directory” is sometimes used as a technical term for a folder storing files.
 This is not what is meant here.
-In this context, the word directory refers to an inventory list of names, objects and network addresses relevant to your computer. macOS is always running a directory service no matter if the computer is connected to a network or not.
+In this context, the word directory refers to an inventory list of names, objects and network addresses relevant to your computer. macOS is always running a directory service no matter whether the computer is connected to a network or not.

 When retrieving data about names and network addresses of other computers, the directory services are not the only source of information which keep records in their internal cache memory for some time.
-The system service acting as “DNS resolver”, responsible for finding addresses for computer names and vice versa, assists the directory services in doing their job.
+The system service acting as “DNS resolver,” responsible for finding addresses for computer names and vice versa, assists the directory services in doing their job.
 When you clear the memory cache, you can decide whether only the records of directory services as such should be cleared, or if cached DNS information should be removed as well.

 To clear the directory cache of macOS, perform the following steps: